Philippines' Duterte: Obama must listen to me on human rights

 Washington has expressed concern about a surge in drug-related killings since Duterte became president two months ago promising to wipe out narcotics in the Southeast Asian nation.

 Asked if he would be willing to discuss human rights at his meeting with Obama on the sidelines of an East Asia summit on Sept.
-6, Duterte told reporters: "Depends to what degree".
+6, Duterte told reporters: "Depends to what degree.

 "They must understand the problem first before we talk about human rights.
 I would insist, listen to me: this is what the problem is, then we can talk."